So how do you make a short movie or video that people will want to watch?

 Keep the story simple and make sure people can understand it.
-And keep your movie short: it probably needs to be much shorter than you think.
+And your movie should be short: it probably needs to be much shorter than you think.

 Use a separate microphone if you can: if you can’t, zoom out and get in close.

-- Is the story clear?
+- Does it make sense?
+Is the story clear?

 - Is the timing right: is it the right length, and is the pace consistent?